WeatherWaterClimateServices/wwcs/Experimental/README.md

 This folder contains documentation and code for additional low-cost sensors, together with some early testing.
-These developments have been done by Mirjam Bonardi during her work at SLF, under supervision of Mathias Bavay.
+These developments have been done by @borlowsky Mirjam Bonardi during her work at SLF, under supervision of Mathias Bavay.